Maliyadeva College: Houses

 The four houses compete in the annual inter-house sports meeting which is usually held in the first term of the academic year.

+Sports

+Cricket

+The Battle of the Rocks is an annual cricket contest held between Maliyadeva College and St. Anne's College.
+The match is traditionally held at the Welagedara Stadium in Kurunegala and played over two days, with the winning team awarded a trophy.
+A one-day limited-overs match was introduced in 1992.

+2024 marked the 40th edition of the two-day encounter, and the 27th edition of the limited-overs match.

 Old Boys' Association

-On 13 July 1936, Rev. Nakette Ananda gathered a number of old boys of the school to initiate an Old Boys Association.
+On 13 July 1936, Nakette Ananda Thero gathered several old boys of the school to initiate an Old Boys Association.
 Under the chairmanship of the principal, U. B. Wanninayake, a decision was made to build a Sanghawasaya (A place for the monks to live) for the school.
-Ananda was appointed as the patron, and Wanninayake as the association's president.
+Ananda Thero was appointed as the patron, and Wanninayake as the association's president.
 Other officials elected were H. W. Gunasekara as secretary and E. S. Balasuriya as treasurer.
 Since that date, a president is elected by members at each annual general meeting.

 Past principals

 Notable alumni

 Former students of Maliyadeva College are known as Old Devans.